Broadwell History, Family Crest & Coats of Arms

 - Douglas Broadwell, aged 30, who settled in America, in 1903

-- Edward H Broadwell, who emigrated to the United States, in 1906
+- Edward H Broadwell, who immigrated to the United States, in 1906

 - Imogene Broadwell, who settled in America, in 1906

-- Louis O. Broadwell, aged 45, who emigrated to the United States, in 1909
+- Louis O. Broadwell, aged 45, who immigrated to the United States, in 1909

 - Richard Broadwell, aged 37, who landed in America from Horley, England, in 1909

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Broadwell (post 1700) +

 - Charles Broadwell, American publisher of The Fayetteville Observer, a daily newspaper in Fayetteville, North Carolina